 What Points Panda Recommends

 Credit card rejections are fine so don’t stress about it.
-Don’t go after those big business cards but start cards that require fair to average credit scores.
+Don’t go after those big business cards but start with cards that require fair to average credit scores.

 The best examples are retail cards and cashback cards because most of them have no annual fees.
 Start building your credit history and improve your credit score by paying off existing loans.